Fun facts about Apple

 But in 2012, the R&D budget increased by 50%.

-- Apple only offers four products: iPhone, iPad, Mac, MacBook.
-This is part of its secret.
+- Apple only had four products: iPhone, iPad, Mac, iPod.
+This was part of Jobs' secret.

 - Desktop computers now represent only 13% of Apple's revenues.
 There were near 100% before 2008.

 In January 2014, Apple's revenue came from following products: iPhone (55%), iPad (18%), desktops and laptops (13%), iTunes and software (9%), other (5%).